SwissDataScienceCenter/renku/docs/introduction/index.rst

    -- Encyclopædia Britannica

-**Renga** is a highly-scalable & secure open software platform designed to foster multidisciplinary data (science) collaboration across mutually untrusted academic and industrial institutions.
+**Renga** is a scalable and secure open software platform designed to foster multidisciplinary data (science) collaboration.

 The platform allows (data)scientists to:

-* Securely manage, share and process large-scale data across untrusted parties operating in a federated environment.
+* Capture complete lineage up to original raw data for detailed traceability, auditability & reproducibility.

-* Automatically capture complete lineage up to original raw data for detailed traceability, auditability & reproducibility.
+* Share their work and reuse the work of others as building blocks in their own analyses

 Philosophy
 ----------